 Considerations for specific audiences

-Trade professionals can be reliably targeted through consumer panels.
-The cost varies depending on location and specialisation and is usually between USD 5 to USD 20.
+Trade professionals in common occupations (like carpenters, electricians, plumbers) can be reliably targeted through consumer panels.
+The cost varies depending on location and specialisation and is usually between USD 10 to USD 30.

 Healthcare professionals (HCPs)